Light-C-O/gentle-steps/README.md

   - I made a handler that does something based on the the click of the bookmark icon.
 It will look for a userid and if the user exists it will creat a bookmark doc them with at the necessary information.
 That is in the chapters/[id]/page.tsx.
 It's bookmarked by sections.
 I will move the the bookmarks.page.tsx in order to display any sections that has been bookmarked.
   - I have now implemnted the the bookmarks/page.tsx.
 Everythign seems to be working well, I have granted access in the firestore rules in order to show true result.
 I also changed a few navigations.
   - There's a few issues that can be tackled later.

+- **Tuesday 24th Feb:**
+  - Now, I was able toggle each section, before if the click on the bookmark icon all of them reacted, however in the firestore, what was clicked was what was stored.
+So, it is working in the backend of things.
+  - So, I racked it based on section id instead of a boolean.
+Made aquery that checks if the bookmarked exits or not, if it does - remove it, if it doesn't - add it.
+An it updates accordingly, this prevents any dupliactes.
+  - In the bookmark button component, instead of a general boolean, it is a boolean based on the section id, uses it as a key.
+  - I was also using the wrong sytanx, so that led to error as well.
+  - The summary of that is the problem is that it was a shared state (click on the bookmark of a section - all it filled instead of remain unfilled).
+Solved by stracking the section id instead.
+  - I implemented that a user can see all their bookmarks, when they click on a bookmark it takes them to the chapter.
+However, i want to make it more specific, I want it to scroll to actual the section in the chapter.